IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 ## Run the software factory

 We are now ready to run the software factory.
-Press the play button near the top right of the screen and the run will start.
+Press the play button near the top right of the screen and the execution will start.

 > [!NOTE]
 > If your changes are unsaved you will be asked if you want to save them before proceeding.

-Once the software has run the templates it pauses to give you an opportunity to review the proposed changes, once you are satisfied doing so you can press the `APPLY CHANGES` button to continue.
-Once the remainder of the software factory run is complete, press the `CLOSE` button.
+Once the Software Factory has executed the templates, it pauses to give you an opportunity to review the proposed changes (called staging).
+If you are satisfied with the proposed changes you can press the `APPLY CHANGES` button to continue.
+When the Software Factory Execution is complete, you will be presented with the `CLOSE` button to end the session.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/run-the-software-factory.mp4"></video></p>

 ## Edit the template in Visual Studio

-During the software factory run, Intent Architect generated a complete Visual Studio solution along with the `EntityBase` template which was added the [create a template](#create-a-template) step above.
+During the Software Factory Execution, Intent Architect generated a Visual Studio solution along with the `EntityBase` template which was added in the [create a template](#create-a-template) step above.

-Navigate to the folder where the `.sln` and associated files have been placed and open the `.sln` file Visual Studio solution.
+Navigate to the folder where the `.sln` solution file (and associated files) have been placed and open it with Visual Studio.

 > [!TIP]
-> Intent Architect can open the folder where the output was placed by you going to the Application `Settings` and pressing the path under the `Relative Output Location` input:
+> Intent Architect can open the folder, where the generated content was placed, by you going to the Application `Settings` and clicking on the path hyperlink located under the `Relative Output Location` input:
 >
 > ![Open the output path folder](images/open-the-output-path-folder.png)